ManoharSwamynathan/AnalyticsVidya_TM/Readme.md

 The metric used for evaluating the predictions for this problem is simply the F1-score.
 Public : Private leaderboard split on test data is 25:75

+#### Results
+RNN model using passage package scored 0.752787 on the private leaderboard